-For example, in the case of a Jersey company, its name, any previous names, registration number, date of incorporation, and current registered office are in the public domain.
-The names of the shareholder(s) of a Jersey company must be disclosed to the Companies Registry each year in its annual return, a document which may be accessed by the public on the payment of a small fee, but as nominee shareholders are routinely used and the register of directors does not need to submitted, the name(s) of the ultimate beneficial owner(s) and directors of a Jersey company are rarely, if ever, ascertainable from the publicly available documents and information.
+The vast majority of information which will be collected under this new regime was already being collected by the JFSC under other, existing regimes.
+For example, in the case of a Jersey company, its name, any previous names, registration number, date of incorporation, current registered office and shareholders have always been in the public domain.
+However as nominee shareholders are routinely used, the name(s) of the ultimate beneficial owner(s) of a Jersey company are rarely, if ever, ascertainable from the publicly available documents and information.